GAD-DIMNT-CPTEC/SMNAMonitoringApp/README.md

 ## Test

+First, make sure to have the GNU C compiler installed.

-First, create the correct environment by using the provided `environment.yml` file:
+Then, create the correct environment by using the provided `environment.yml` file:

 ```
 conda env create -f environment.yml
 conda activate SMNAMonitoringApp
 ```

-Then, run the command:
+Finally, run the command:

 ```